emiliano-go/dsig/README.md

    it parses, the tail of the stored content spelled out as codepoints, and for the invisible style exactly how many invisible symbols came back and what the badge would show.
 This is the only way to see whether Discord's client quietly rewrote your footer.

-**On web, or if you prefer it on desktop:** set *Crypto backend* to **openpgp.js** and the key picker becomes an import box.
-Tick the acknowledgement (the private key is stored in the browser's IndexedDB, where any other plugin can read it), paste an **unencrypted** armored private key, and press *Import private key*.
-(Passphrase-protected keys are rejected; import a decrypted copy.)
-The stored key can be wiped again with the *Remove stored key* button in the same panel.
-Do not import a long-lived key this way.

 Until a signing key is selected the plugin stays inert; it will not send anything, signed or otherwise, that it cannot stand behind.